CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

    ![](./media/complete-sqlmi-direct.png "Lab Environment")

-1. Now we have successfully deployed the Azure Arc - enabled SQLMI on top of the Directly connected mode Azure Arc data controller, you can explore more on metric and logs on the same page from the left side menu.
-Please note that Azure Arc - enabled SQLMI deployment can take 5-to-10 minutes to change it to ready.
+1. Now we have successfully deployed the Azure Arc-enabled SQLMI on top of the Directly connected mode Azure Arc data controller, you can explore more on metric and logs on the same page from the left side menu.
+Please note that Azure Arc-enabled SQLMI deployment can take 5-to-10 minutes to change it to ready.

    ![](./media/overview-sqlmi-direct.png "Lab Environment")